Constantin Tănase: Death

 After several performances he was arrested, threatened with death, and told not to do the sketch again.
 However, Tănase was not a man to be intimidated.
 At the next performance, he came on stage in a giant overcoat, with his arms festooned in watches.
 The audience applauded wildly as he simply stood there.
 Then he opened the overcoat, revealing a pendulum clock.
 Pointing to it, he said "El tic, eu tac, el tic, eu tac" (punning on tic-tac, the Romanian equivalent of "tick-tock", but also meaning "It ticks, I am silent, it ticks, I am silent").
 Two days later he was dead.

 He is buried in Bellu Cemetery, in Bucharest.
+Streets in Sector 2 of Bucharest and in Oradea are named after him.

 Works

 Tănase's theater was often political and avant garde.
 Simona Pop quotes some lines from a song or his as typical: